todogroup/working-hours/README.md

 ### *"I have time and want to improve outdated TODO resources" tasks*

-* 💻 Work on [content for the new TODO website](https://github.com/todogroup/todogroup.org/issues/210) (please ping @anajsana for more info)
 * 📖 [Improve OSPO 101 Courses (training) with more modules](https://github.com/todogroup/ospo101)
 * 🧩 [Update old](https://landscape.todogroup.org/guide#ospos-in-practice) or [create new OSPO Case Studies](https://github.com/todogroup/todogroup.org/issues?q=is%3Aissue+is%3Aopen+label%3A%22use+case%22)